adamrichardturner/reddit-lite/README.md

 4. Add functionality to the up or down vote icons.

+5. Include GIF, video and gallery carousel type media.
+Some posts show no content as these file types are unhandled.

 ## Available Scripts

 In the project directory, you can run: